Difference between faradic and galvanic current

 Surged faradic current

-If the peak current intensity applied to the patient increases and decreases rhythmically, and the rate of increase and decrease of the peak amplitude is slow, the resulting shape of the current waveform is called a surging current.
+Suppose the peak current intensity applied to the patient increases and decreases rhythmically, and the peak amplitude’s rate of increase and decrease is slow.
+In that case, the resulting shape of the current waveform is called a surging current.

-It is possible to produce surges of various durations, frequencies and waveforms.
-The main field of application of the Faradic surge current is in the treatment of functional paralysis.
+Surges of various durations, frequencies, and waveforms can be produced.
+The main field of application of the Faradic surge current is the treatment of functional paralysis.

-Surges can be adjusted from 2 to 5-second surge, continuously or by regularly selecting frequencies from 6 to 30 surges/minute.
-Rest period (pause duration) should be at least 2 to 3 times as long as that of the pulse to give the muscle sufficient time to recover (regain its normal state).
+Surges can be adjusted from 2 to 5-second surges continuously or by regularly selecting frequencies from 6 to 30 surges/minute.
+The rest period (pause duration) should be at least 2 to 3 times as long as that of the pulse to give the muscle sufficient time to recover (regain its normal state).

 surged faradic current